tsybolek/Aquarea_Stecagrid_Modbus_NodeMCU/README.md

 d) exposes these average values over modbus TCP (as slave) into the local network.

-These data can be used to optimize the utilization of the self-produced electric energy (by over-heating the buffer tank during excessive current production by solar panels).
+These data can be used to optimize the utilization of the self-produced electric energy (for example, by over-heating the buffer tank during the excessive current production by solar panels).

 Modbus implementation is based on a tutorial from http://trialcommand.com